 From Kilsyth's Market Square go to the left, turn left into Burngreen and along cobbled road past the park and old library.
 Continue straight on to road indicated as dead end.
 Dismount to tackle small sets of steps, emerging at Stirling Road.
 Cross Stirling Road onto Tak-ma-doon Rd.

 After a short distance turn right onto path signposted for Banton, Colzium and Bluebell Wood.
 A short steep climb takes you to a level path.
 Keep right along path until you reach driveway at the children's playpark.
 Here you can either climb left up the drive towards Colzium House and visit the House and the Walled Garden or turn right onto drive and follow to entrance to Estate on Stirling Road.
-At the junction of the Drive and Stirling Road turn right and follow footpath for 250 yards then turn right, carefully crossing main road to take the road for Dullater.
+At the junction of the Drive and Stirling Road turn right and follow footpath for 250 yards then turn right, carefully crossing main road to take the road for Dullatur.

 Follow the minor road round to left and then round to right.
-Take left fork for Dullater on the downhill.
+Take left fork for Dullatur on the downhill.
 Continue to Canal and go to the right to join towpath.
 Follow towpath under bridge at Auchenstarry and continue to Twechar.
 Leave towpath at Twechar bridge and loop back on to road and take next left towards Queenzieburn.